pyeventsourcing/eventsourcing/README.md

-mechanisms useful in such an application: a style for coding entity behaviours, that mutate the state of the entity by instantiating and applying and publishing domain events of different kinds; and a way for those events to be stored and replayed, to obtain on demand the state of an entity of the application.
+mechanisms useful in such an application: a style for coding entity behaviours, that mutate the state of the entity by instantiating and applying and publishing domain events of different kinds; and a way for those events to be stored and replayed, to obtain the state of an entity on demand.

 This document highlights the main features of the library, provides instructions for installing the package, describes the